Learn how freelancing in Nepal works in 2026: legal setup, PAN registration, taxes, invoices, foreign payments, and platforms like Flexhire.

 For most freelancers working with foreign clients, Nepal's tax system is simple.

 5% flat tax (most common).
 If you're paid in foreign currency through a PAN-linked Nepali bank account, the bank deducts a 5% tax when the money is converted.
-If your yearly foreign freelance income is under NPR 4,000,000, this is usually your final tax, so you don't need to file an income tax return for that income.
-The downside is that you can't claim business expenses.
+If your yearly eligible foreign freelance income is under NPR 4,000,000, this is usually your final tax, so you don't need to file an income tax return for that income.
+The downside is that you usually cannot claim business expenses against income taxed this way, so compare it with ordinary business taxation if your costs are significant.
+As a simple example, NPR 3,000,000 of qualifying foreign freelance income would mean about NPR 150,000 withheld at 5%, before bank fees.

 Progressive tax rates.
 If you don't qualify for the 5% scheme, you'll pay tax based on Nepal's normal income tax rates.

-Many freelancers handle their taxes themselves through the IRD portal.
+Many freelancers handle their taxes themselves through the IRD Taxpayer Portal, the tax authority's online service for taxpayer accounts and filings.
 If your income or tax situation becomes more complicated, it's worth working with an accountant.

 When billing foreign clients, invoice in the agreed currency.
 Exported services are generally 0% VAT.
 Keep your invoices and payment records in case your bank or the tax office asks for them.